 The destructive, and disruptive nature of hurricanes was not only a problem for the British, but for all Europeans bent on colonising these islands.
 Stuart B. Schwrtz, author of Sea of Storms: A history of Hurricanes in the Greater Caribbean from Columbus to Katrina writing from the Spanish perspective writes that in the 1500s, not only were towns levelled, livestock and slaves killed, and coffee plantations and canefields destroyed, another main loss resulting from the onslaught of these seasonal disasters was the disruption of the ‘Atlantic commerce and the flow of silver and gold to the king’s coffers.

 Living with hurricanes

-The aspiration of building European-like societies in the West Indies, and the extraction of the wealth generated from slave labour, the slave trade and the plantations that they slaved on, came at great personal risk and financial cost.
-The misadventures the colonists endured are well documented in the colonial newspapers and government gazettes of the day.
+The aspiration of building European-like societies in the West Indies, and the extraction of the wealth generated from slave labor, the slave trade, and the plantations that they slaved on, came at great personal risk and financial cost.
+The mis-adventures the colonists endured are well documented in the colonial newspapers and government gazettes of the day.
 Another source of information on the impact that hurricanes 300 years ago had on this region also comes from the personal accounts of planters themselves as they wrote about their experiences in their diaries.